sahibkhokhar/grok-discord-bot/README.md

 # grok bot like on twitter! but on discord!

-this discord bot replicates the grok mention account on twitter to give AI responses to messages in discord servers.
+this discord bot replicates the grok mention account on twitter to give AI responses to messages in discord servers. it includes live web search capabilities when requested.

+## features

+- **ai-powered responses**: uses grok api to generate intelligent responses
+- **context-aware**: analyzes message history or replied-to messages for context
+- **live web search**: searches web, news, and x/twitter when "web" is mentioned
+- **configurable**: multiple environment variables for customization
+- **source citations**: optionally shows sources when search is used

 ## setup